-If you have an active California bench or arrest warrant, you might have the option of getting the warrant recalled without having to make a court appearance, post a bail, or even serve time in jail.
+If you have an active California bench or arrest warrant, you might have the option of getting the warrant recalled without having to make a court appearance, post bail, or even serve time in jail.
 A “bench warrant” is a warrant to arrest and hold someone who could have either:

 - Failed to appear in court for any reason;